aria2/aria2/README.rst

 On Fedora you need the following packages: gcc, gcc-c++, kernel-devel, libgcrypt-devel, libxml2-devel, openssl-devel, gettext-devel, cppunit

+If you downloaded source code from git repository, you have to install following packages to get autoconf macros:

+* libxml2-dev
+* libcppunit-dev

-If you downloaded source code from git repository, you have to run following command to generate configure script and other files necessary to build the program::
+And run following command to generate configure script and other files necessary to build the program::

     $ autoreconf -i